 Bars & Beverages

 Get your caffeine fix at Chaparral Coffee, a cool coffee shop and bodega with fantastic lattes, cold drinks and light bites.
 They’ve expanded their grocery items and you can pick up staples for a picnic around town as well.
 The Pearl is equal parts hole-in-the-wall and cocktail bar.
-Located right on the main drag, it’s a recently renovated hometown bar with a wide selection of beer, solid wine, and craft cocktails.
+Located right on the main drag, it’s a hometown bar with a wide selection of beer, solid wine, and craft cocktails.
 Check their live music schedule on the weekends and get an order of chicharron while you’re there.
 They get points for name alone but Load Off Fanny’s is a burger-and-beer bar with a sweet umbrella-shaded patio, cold beers, michelada setups and lots of bar food.
 Come here for entertainment too—family karaoke, blues jams and singer-songwriter nights.
-Lockhart Arts & Craft is an awesome mashup of craft beverages and crafty crafts (temporarily closed).
+Lockhart Arts & Craft is an awesome mashup of craft beverages and crafty crafts.
 They have classes, meetups, board games (and game nights) plus special events.

 Museums & Things to Do